 Is there something about witchcraft that calls to you?
 That sets your senses tingling?
 Do you feel a deep yearning to be in sync with nature and the cycles of the Earth and the Moon?
-Do you think there is something missing in the way we live today?
-Perhaps becoming a witch will provide the answers and make your life more real, more grounded, and—of course—more magical.
+Do you think something is missing in the way we live today?
+Perhaps becoming a witch will provide the answers and make your life more real, more grounded, and, of course, more magical.

 Here you’ll find links to some other resources to help you get started.

 Signs and Characteristics of a Potential Witch